CARE ACT 2014

 - people with mental health problems.

 Some people, including some people with dementia, may benefit from an independent person to help them to access or avail themselves of necessary information and advice.
 Any such need for help to facilitate access to this universal information and advice needs to be considered in planning for delivery of the service, although the duty to make arrangements for an individual to have an independent advocate available to them in certain circumstances only applies in relation to an individual’s involvement in the assessment, planning and review processes.
-From the point of first contact with or referral to the local authority, consideration of the duty to provide for independent advocacy to support involvement in assessment, planning and reviews should be undertaken (see Independent Advocacy).
+From the point of first contact with or referral to the local authority, consideration of the duty to provide for independent advocacy to support involvement in assessment, planning and reviews should be undertaken (see Independent Advocacy chapter).

 The type, extent and timing of information and advice provided should be appropriate to the needs of the person.
 More complex issues may require more intensive and more personalised information and advice, helping people to understand the choices available to them, while general enquiries may require a less intensive approach.
 It is also important that the right level of information and advice is provided at the right time, recognising that a person’s need for information or advice may vary depending on the circumstance.
 For example, providing a person with too much information, more than they can take in, perhaps at a time of crisis, can be counter-productive.

 There are clear messages from past public consultations and from research that people ‘don’t know what they need to know’ in relation to their care and support.
 This can prevent them asking the right questions and can mask the articulation and identification of needs that they have, for which they could benefit from information and advice.
-All contact for information and advice should take account of this and be able to respond with an assessment of needs when appropriate (see Assessment).
+All contact for information and advice should take account of this and be able to respond with an assessment of needs when appropriate (see Assessment chapter).

 Local authorities should help ensure that information and advice is proportionate to the needs of those for whom it is provided.
 This could include enabling access to the support of registered social work advice for those providing information and advice to people contacting the local authority.
 This can help ensure that the potential for complexity is recognised early on and the person receives help to access non-statutory services and / or initial statutory sector support proportionate to their needs.

 In providing an information and advice service, local authorities must be providing more than just leaflets and web based materials.
 The focus should be on enabling people to access what they need through a tailored range of services that assists people to navigate all points and aspects of their journey through care and support.
-In doing this, local authorities should think about how they are reaching out and joining up with other providers of information and advice to ensure the coherence of the overall ‘offer’ (see Integration, Cooperation and Partnerships).
+In doing this, local authorities should think about how they are reaching out and joining up with other providers of information and advice to ensure the coherence of the overall ‘offer’ (see Integration, Cooperation and Partnerships chapter).

 10. Adult Safeguarding

 The local authority and its partners have a duty to help people with care and support needs, and who may be at risk of abuse or neglect as a result of those needs, keep safe.
 But this must not mean preventing them making their own choices and having control over their lives.
-Everyone in the community should understand the importance of safeguarding and help keep people safe (see Adult Safeguarding).
+Everyone in the community should understand the importance of safeguarding and help keep people safe (see Adult Safeguarding chapter).

 The local authority must provide information and advice about how to raise concerns about the safety or wellbeing of an adult who has care and support needs.
 It should also support public knowledge and awareness of different types of abuse and neglect, how to keep oneself physically, sexually, financially and emotionally safe, and how to support people to keep safe.
-The information and advice provided must also cover who to tell when there are concerns about abuse or neglect and what will happen when such concerns are raised, including information on how the local Safeguarding Board works.
+The information and advice provided must also cover who to tell when there are concerns about abuse or neglect and what will happen when such concerns are raised, including information on how the Trafford Strategic Safeguarding Partnership works.

 Current complaints provision in relation to local authority social services is set out in regulations.
 The provisions of the regulations mean that anyone who is dissatisfied with a decision made by the local authority would be able to make a complaint about that decision and have that complaint handled by the local authority.
 The local authority must make its own arrangements for dealing with complaints.
 As an essential part of how the whole system operates, the local authority’s arrangements must ensure that those who make complaints receive, as far as reasonably practicable, assistance to enable them to understand the complaints procedure or advice on where to obtain such assistance.
-See Complaints.
+See Complaints chapter.